ManifoldScholar/manifold-docusaurus/docs/reading/annotating.md

 ![Leave Group](/docs/assets/reading/leave-group.png)

 :::note
-<strong>Note</strong>.
 Any annotations or highlights a reader commits to the group prior to their leaving will still be accessible to remaining group members.
 :::

-<a name="delete-group"></a>

 ### Deleting a Reading Group